therealrealguy/6b6t-bot-creation-main/README.md

 # 100% uptime 6b6t bot

+## i did not create this all credit goes to byrobuff "byrobuffbanned" on discord

 This repo serves as a tutorial for developers to create a [6b6t](https://www.6b6t.org) bot using the template provided.
 We will cover everything from bot creation to hosting.

 <sub>Please star ⭐</sub>